adamint/spotify-web-api-kotlin/README.md

 provided callback after the provided time.
 As long as supplier execution is less than the provided time, this will likely be accurate within a few milliseconds.
 - `asFuture()` transforms the supplier into a `CompletableFuture`

+### SpotifyRestPagingAction
+Separate from SpotifyRestAction, this specialized implementation of RestActions is just for [PagingObject].
+This class gives you the same functionality as SpotifyRestAction, but you also have the ability to retrieve *all* of its items or linked PagingObjects with a single method call to `getAllItems()` or `getAllPagingObjects()` respectively

 ## Using the Library
 ### The benefits of LinkedResults, PagingObjects, and Cursor-based Paging Objects